 Travel overseas to undertake one or two semesters of for-credit study as an exchange or non-partner student.

 Credit: 37.5-50 points per semester of study

-Travel overseas during the summer or winter break to study as an Exchange or Fee-paying student.
+Travel overseas during the summer or winter break to study as an exchange or non-partner student.